carroll school of management

 Carroll School students interested in law should contact Dom DeLeo, Director of Alumni, Career Services, in the Career Center, and the University's prelaw advisor.

 In addition to PRTO1000 Portico, many regular Carroll School of Management courses integrate ethical issues in business and management.
 Elective courses in accounting, marketing, law, and operations are focused on ethical issues specific to those disciplines.

 The Winston Center for Leadership and Ethics offers annual lecture, seminar, and workshop programs on ethics and leadership for undergraduate students.

-The Carroll School of Management Summer Management Catalyst Program is designed exclusively for non-management students at Boston College.
-The Catalyst Program is an intensive, full-time, 10-week program designed to develop a solid and broad foundation in the functional areas of management.
+The Carroll School of Management Summer Management Catalyst Program is an intensive, full-time, 10-week program designed to develop a solid and broad foundation in the functional areas of management for non-management students.

-Participants take three full courses and four micro courses that cover a wide range of business management topics, including management, accounting, finance, marketing, operations, ethics, and strategy.
+Participants take three full courses and five micro courses that cover a wide range of business management topics, including management, accounting, finance, marketing, operations, ethics, business law and strategy.

 - Learn how organizations operate and develop management skills to contribute to complex, not-for-profit, business and government entities.